air quality intro

 Waste

-In our manufacturing operations, we capture and recycle coproducts and byproducts such as steel slag used by construction companies as a base materials in highways, asphalt and other products.
-We capture and recycle 99% of the baghouse dust from our EAF furnaces, which contains zinc and other valuable metals used to create products such as paints, tire rubber and fertilizers.
+We capture and recycle coproducts and byproducts in our manufacturing operations, such as steel slag used by construction companies as a base material in highways, asphalt and other products.
+We also capture and recycle 99% of the baghouse dust from our EAF furnaces, with zinc and other valuable metals in the dust used to create paints, tire rubber and fertilizers.

 water intro